Course

 Work of Breathing

-The second component of the PAT that triage nurses should utilize is “Work of Breathing.“ The best means of assessing a pediatric patient’s work of breathing is to ensure they are in the position of greatest comfort.
+The second component of the PAT that triage nurses should utilize is “Work of Breathing.”
+The best means of assessing a pediatric patient’s work of breathing is to ensure they are in the position of greatest comfort.
 It is often the easiest means to gather medical history from caregivers while simultaneously observing the rate, depth, and quality of respirations in the child.
-Looking and listening from across the room offers the greatest level of insight for the triage nurse into the adequacy of oxygenation and ventilation: abnormal airway noises, abnormal positioning (i.e., tripoding), retractions, and/or nasal flaring are all red flags of significant distress (1).

 Circulation

-This finding should indicate the need for further evaluation; however, in this circumstance, does not necessarily indicate a functional pump problem.
+This finding should indicate the need for further evaluation; however, in this circumstance, it does not necessarily indicate a functional pump problem.

 Application of the PAT for Triage Nurses

 There are several other “pediatric red flags” that the prudent triage nurse should commit to memory.
-Breaking these down into the ABCs of the emergency nursing pediatric process, they include (1):
+Breaking these down into the ABCs of the emergency nursing pediatric process, they include (9):

-• Airway: apnea, choking, drooling, or any audible adventitious airway noise
+- Airway: Apnea, choking, drooling, or any audible adventitious airway noise

-• Breathing: grunting, retractions noted to sternal muscles indicating increased work of breathing, irregular breathing patterns, a respiratory rate of >60 or <20 in children less than six years old, any focal absence of breath sounds, and cyanosis, nasal flaring, or grunting
+- Breathing: Grunting, retractions noted to sternal muscles indicating increased work of breathing, irregular breathing patterns, a respiratory rate of >60 or <20 in children less than six years old, any focal absence of breath sounds, and cyanosis, nasal flaring, or grunting

-• Circulatory: cool or clammy skin, bradycardia (heart rate <60 beats per minute), tachycardia (heart rate >200 beats per minute), diminished or absent peripheral pulses, decreased tearing
+- Circulatory: Cool or clammy skin, bradycardia (heart rate <60 beats per minute), tachycardia (heart rate >200 beats per minute), diminished or absent peripheral pulses, decreased tearing

-• Disability: altered level of consciousness based on age, inconsolability, and sunken or bulging fontanel in infants
+- Disability: Altered level of consciousness based on age, inconsolability, and sunken or bulging fontanel in infants

-• Vital Signs: Hypothermia in any age, fever in infant less than 3 months (>100.4 F) and temperature greater than 104-105 F in any age
+- Vital Signs: Hypothermia in any age, fever in an infant less than 3 months (>100.4 F), and temperature greater than 104-105°F in any age

-• History: history of chronic illness or family crisis, or any return to the emergency department within 24 hours
+- History: History of chronic illness or family crisis, or any return to the emergency department within 24 hours.

 Scenarios for Knowledge Integration